idanshal/sb-todo-app-tdp/README.md

 - Refactor TodoController and TodoService to use @RequiredArgsConstructor (remove ctors)
 - Refactor TodoRequest, TodoEntity, ErrorDto, and TodoAppConfig to use @Data and @NoArgsConstructor (remove setters/getters)
   - add @AllArgsConstructor to ErrorDto
+- Modify spring.datasource.username and spring.datasource.password values in application.yml
+to use the DB_USERNAME and DB_PASSWORD environment variables respectively
 - Test your endpoints and make sure everything works as expected

 ## Testing (git branch: 07-testing)